 Chapter 1: Purpose and Need.
 This chapter describes the purpose and need for the BART Extension Alternative and project objectives for the CEQA BART Extension with TOJD Alternative.

 Chapter 2: Alternatives.
-This chapter describes all NEPA and CEQA alternatives, including the NEPA and CEQA No Build Alternative and BART Extension Alternative and the CEQA BART Extension with TOJD Alternative (consisting of the BART Extension and TOJD) and any changes since the release of the Draft SEIS/SEIR.
-This chapter also includes the
+This chapter describes all NEPA and CEQA alternatives, including the NEPA and CEQA No Build Alternative and BART Extension Alternative and the CEQA BART Extension with TOJD Alternative (consisting of the BART Extension and TOJD).